Friday Oct 8th 2021, 1030-1430

-My plan since Lexington was to skip Pearisburg and head straight to Woods Hole hostel, where I had shipped my box of extra food.
-I also had a package of my dearly-needed migraine medication waiting.
-But since I had smashed so many miles in the past few days, spending a night in the cool hostel in Pearisburg was an extra reward AND had also lessened the distance I needed to walk to Woods Hole.
-So I was in no hurry in this morning…which was good, since once again it was raining.
+My plan since Lexington was to skip Pearisburg and head straight to Woods Hole hostel, where I’d shipped a box of extra food and my dearly-needed migraine medication.
+But since I’d smashed so many miles in the past few days, spending a night in the cool hostel in Pearisburg was an extra reward AND had also lessened the distance I needed to walk to Woods Hole.
+So I was in no hurry in the morning…which was good, since once again it was raining.

 Twig and I had a nice breakfast together and then he went to work at one of his many job sites while I dilly-dallied around the barn.
 Mostly I ate stuff out of the hiker box.
 Finally I pulled myself together to go get a few miles done.
 The rain had stopped but I was not looking forward to a 2,000′ climb out of town.
 Twig dropped me off at the trailhead and I immediately ran into Oracle.
 He was just going into town, which was great timing for Twig to give him a ride.

 At least the trail up to Angel’s Rest was pretty good, with lots of switchbacks.
 I regretted not being able to see the nice views at the top…. too much fog.
 There I caught up to 2 hikers, Nascar and Hot Sauce, both flip-floppers.
 I hiked with Nascar for a bit and then Hot Sauce.
-His home state is Georgia, so he was walking towards home.
+With Georgia being his home state, he was walking towards home.
 Nascar was only going as far as Damascus, since she’d already hiked the trail to that point.
 Damascus was only about 150 miles away, marking the end of VA and only 500 more miles to go.
 I planned to be there before the end of 12 weeks on trail.

-I came to the road junction for the hostel and walked 0.4 miles on the road to get there.
+I came to a road junction, walking 0.4 miles on the road to get to the hostel.
 It doesn’t get much more convenient than that but I’d seen a complaint in Guthooks about how the hostel didn’t offer shuttles from the trail… seriously, for less than half a mile!
 Talk about entitled.
 I hate doing extra miles just as much as any hiker but I can certainly put up with walking that little bit for a hot shower.
 Just think of the pointless CO2 emissions from running hiker shuttles to and from the trail.
 Loaner bikes, on the other hand, might not be a bad idea.

 I’d been hearing a lot of hype about this hostel since Maine.
 I was happy to find that it lived up to the hype…pretty close to perfect for the kinds of things I like.
 The place had it all: a cozy bunkhouse, a semi-outdoor modern but also rustic-looking bathhouse, farm animals and pets galore, garden-fresh meals, a small resupply shed, and snacks and drinks for purchase, on your honor system.
 The property is 100 acres and one of the buildings dates to the 1880s.
 Neville, the proprietor, took over management of the hostel from her grandmother, who started things in 1987.
 A stay here is considered to be an AT tradition, and I was glad to be a part of that.